WKTU

-WKTU (103.5 FM) is a rhythmic adult contemporary formatted radio station licensed to Lake Success, New York, a suburb of New York City.
-WKTU is owned by iHeartMedia and broadcasts from studios at 125 West 55th Street in Midtown Manhattan; its transmitter is located at the Empire State Building.
+WKTU (103.5 FM) is a rhythmic adult contemporary formatted radio station licensed to Lake Success, New York.
+Owned by iHeartMedia, the station broadcasts from studios at 125 West 55th Street in Midtown Manhattan; its transmitter is located at the Empire State Building.
+Although licensed to a community in Nassau County, which is part of the Long Island radio market, the station is assigned by Nielsen to the New York market.

 History

 WGLI-FM–WTFM (1958–1982)

 In 1958, 103.5 MHz was assigned to Babylon, New York for WGLI-FM, simulcasting sister station WGLI (1290 AM).
 William Reuman, the founder and owner of WWRL in New York City, was the owner of WGLI.
 103.5 MHz had previously been assigned to WPAT-FM in Paterson, New Jersey, which went on the air as WNNJ in 1949, and was deleted in early 1951.